actuary492/actuary492.github.io/_posts/2025-03-08-diversification.md

 In this article, I have explained the concept of diversification, how it is mathematically expressed.
 I also pointed out the importance of being able to simulate returns of the portfolio, and also of total claims of a policy portfolio in R. I hope that this article has been insightful to you.
 See you on the next one!

 # Diversification: When Does it Work or Hurt?
+It is Useful for Everyone?

 People, such as retail investors, take the idea of diversification at face value -  believing that simply spreading investments across different assets will reduce the risks.
 However, true diversification has to be supported with data-driven decision making and careful research, just like how the institutions approach it.